lcsirmaz/minitip/README.md

     save <command-history-file>

 saves the commands entered during the session to the given file.
+The history file is loaded using the command line argument

+    -f <history-file>

 Some features of minitip can be fine-tuned by the 'set' command, such as